Procedures for making data available in PAGES-acknowledged publications

 Since 31 October 2018

 Global change research requires a high level of data integration.
-To advance its goal of accelerating discovery in global paleosciences, PAGES is committed to making data openly available and intelligently reusable, while curtailing the scientific loss of valuable data.
+To advance the goal of accelerating discovery in global paleosciences, PAGES is committed to making data openly available and intelligently reusable, while curtailing the scientific loss of valuable data.
 PAGES’ Data Stewardship Integrative Activity aims to develop and facilitate leading practices for maximizing the long-term scientific benefit of the data generated as part of all PAGES-related activities, while satisfying PAGES’ obligation to funders.
-The PAGES Scientific Steering Committee and the International Project Office recognize that data stewardship requires effort.
+The PAGES Scientific Steering Committee (SSC) and the International Project Office (IPO) recognize that data stewardship requires effort.
 We appreciate the community’s foresight and dedication to these data-availability procedures.
 If you have any questions or suggestions about them, or if you foresee any problems applying them to research facilitated by PAGES, please email the International Project Office.

 The importance of openly available, quality-controlled data for assuring the integrity and advancement of science underlies the data policies of scientific journals and research funders, as well as these procedures.
 PAGES is united with other international scientific organizations in its commitment to making data publicly accessible.

 In August 2018, PAGES became a Partner Member of the World Data System (WDS), an interdisciplinary body of the International Science Council (formally the International Council for Science).
 As such, PAGES works with WDS and its fellow members, including NOAA-Paleoclimatology, PANGAEA and Neotoma, to enable access to quality-assured paleoenvironmental data and metadata, ensure long-term data preservation, and promote the development and use of agreed-upon data conventions.